|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 XYLENE POWER LTD.

-A major problem with large scale use of renewable energy for electricity generation in Ontario is the seasonality of availability of that energy.
+A major problem with large scale use of renewable energy for electricity generation in Ontario is the seasonal availability of that energy.
 In Ontario on a monthly average basis both wind and run-of-river hydro are two times more plentiful in mid-winter than in mid-summer.
 However, in Ontario the peak electricity load occurs in mid-summer.
-In order to fully utilize renewable energy Ontario needs a practical means of efficiently and reliably storing electrical energy for about six months.
+In order to fully utilize renewable energy Ontario needs a practical means of efficiently and reliably storing large amounts of energy for about six months.

 Lake Erie and Lake Ontario are presently separated by a 30 km wide natural land barrier.
 There is about a 99 m difference in lake surface elevations.
 The amount of gravitational potential energy that could be released by uncontrolled water flow from Lake Erie to Lake Ontario is enormous.
 Hence this project must be designed to tolerate major earthquakes.
-This project must have multiple redundant safety systems.
+This project must also be resistant to ice jams.

 It is assumed herein that Niagara Falls must be kept substantially unchanged as an international tourist attraction.
-It is assumed herein that over a period of about 50 years a multiplicity of new canals will be built in the proximity of the existing Welland Canal for the exclusive purpose of guiding water that is pumped uphill from Lake Ontario into Lake Erie.
-It is further assumed that additional load following electricity generation will be built in the proximity of Niagara Falls and that over a period of years the Niagara River valley and the Niagara gorge will be enlarged to allow a substantial increase in the peak Niagara River flow.
+It is assumed that additional electricity generation will be built in the proximity of Niagara Falls and that over a period of years the upper Niagara River valley and the downstream Niagara gorge will be enlarged to allow an increase in the peak Niagara River flow.
+It is assumed that once this project is operational due to rapid changes in water flow recreational boating on the Niagara River will be prohibited.

-This document indicates how the contemplated energy storage system could be realized using construction technology similar to that which was used in British Columbia in the mid 1960s for construction of a major gravity dam on the Peace River and similar to the Red River Floodway in Manitoba.
-The control gates at the Lake Erie end of the canals and at the pump inlets would be similar to those used on the Thames Barrier in the UK.
+This web page indicates how the contemplated energy storage system could be realized using construction methodology similar to that which was used in British Columbia in the mid 1960s for construction of a major gravity dam on the Peace River.
+The control gates at the Lake Erie end of the Niagara River would be similar in form to the flow control gates used at the Thames Barrier in the UK.

-It is envisaged that the costs and benefits of this energy storage system would be shared equally with the USA, so that this energy storage system would ultimately provide about 5 GW of seasonal peaking generation for Ontario and about 5 GW of seasonal peaking generation for the USA.
-The use of dedicated US pumps and dedicated US generators would allow storage of surplus electrical energy from the USA and recovery of that energy without having to integrate the corresponding electricity flows into the Ontario electricity system.
-Similarly, subject to international treaty constraints, Canada could proceed with its portion of the project without US participation.
+It is envisaged that the costs and benefits of this energy storage system would be shared with the USA, so that this energy storage system would ultimately provide about 6 GWe of seasonal peaking generation for Ontario and about 6 GWe of seasonal peaking generation for the USA.
+The use of dedicated US tunnels and turbogenerators would allow system operation without having to integrate the US electricity flows into the Ontario electricity system or vice versa.
+Similarly, subject to international treaty constraints, once the Niagara River flow is controlled, Canada or the USA could proceed with its portion of the project with minimal participation by the other party.

 Hdd = 99 m - 5 m = 94 m.

-In order to control the flow through the Niagara River it is necessary to build a set of very robust control gates at the inlet to the river from Lake Erie.
-These control gates should be earthquake resistant.
-It is envisaged that these control gates would be similar in design to the control gates used on the existing Thames Barrier in the UK.
+In order to control the flow through the Niagara River it is necessary to build a set of very robust control gates at the inlet to the Niagara River from Lake Erie.
+These control gates must be earthquake and ice jam resistant.
+It is envisaged that these control gates would be similar in design to the control gates used at the existing Thames Barrier in the UK.
 The exact location of these control gates will be dictated by local topographic features and local depth to bedrock.
+These control gates should be engineered to allow an ultimate depth swing in Lake Erie of up to 4 m.

-1. A reasonable estimate of the costs of realizing pumped hydraulic energy storage between Lake Erie and Lake Ontario indicates a total cost of the order of:
+1. A reasonable estimate of the costs of realizing hydraulic energy storage between Lake Erie and Lake Ontario indicates a total project cost of the order of:

-3. The gravitational potential energy recoverable from storage is:
+3. The gravitational potential energy recoverable from hydraulic storage is:

 M X G X Hdd